 2.2 Exam invigilator assignment problem

-We are dealing with the proctor-exam assignment problem, a type of assignment problem.
-This problem is quite complex, and its complexity varies depending on the specific requirements such as participants (invigilators, students), time constraints (total number of shifts, number of shifts each day),…

-Two types of constraints usually considered when addressing these problems are hard constraints and soft constraints.
+We are dealing with the exam invigilator assignment problem, a type of assignment problem.
+This problem is quite complex, and its complexity varies depending on the specific requirements such as participants, time constraints … To address this problem, two types of constraints usually considered when addressing these problems are hard constraints and soft constraints.
 Hard constraints are those which cannot be violated by the system and strictly enforced by the process.
 Soft constraints, on the other hand, are those which violable and often treated as a penalty when the system violates.

 We will go more into detail about Exam invigilator assignment problem in chapter 3.